Ferrara: Air

+Rail

+Ferrara is served by Ferrara railway station.
+Opened in 1862, it forms part of the Padua–Bologna railway, and is also a terminus of three secondary railways, linking Ferrara with Ravenna, Rimini, Suzzara, and Codigoro.

 Cityscape

 Architecture

 The imposing Este Castle, sited in the very centre of the town, is iconic of Ferrara.
 A very large manor house featuring four massive bastions and a moat, it was erected in 1385 by architect Bartolino da Novara with the function to protect the town from external threats and to serve as a fortified residence for the Este family.
 It was extensively renovated in the 15th and 16th centuries.

 The Cathedral of Saint George, designed by Wiligelmus and consecrated in 1135, is one of the finest examples of Romanesque architecture.
 The duomo has been renovated many times through the centuries, thus its resulting eclectic style is a harmonious combination of the Romanesque central structure and portal, the Gothic upper part of the façade and the Renaissance campanile.
 The sculptures of the main portal are attributed to Nicholaus.
 The upper part of the main façade, with arcades of pointed arches, dates from the 13th century.
 The recumbent marble lions guarding the portals are copies of the originals, now in the cathedral's museum.
 An elaborated 13th-century relief depicting the Last Judgement is found in the second storey of the porch.
 The interior was restored in baroque style in 1712.
 The marble campanile attributed to Leon Battista Alberti was initiated in 1412 but is still incomplete, missing one projected additional storey and a dome, as it can be observed from numerous historical prints and paintings on the subject.

 Near the cathedral and the castle also lies the 15th-century city hall, that served as an earlier residence of the Este family, featuring a grandiose marble flight of stairs and two ancient bronze statues of Niccolò III and Borso of Este.